feast: Importance of the True Gospel

 Given 25-Sep-99; Sermon #FT99-03; 87 minutes

 Good afternoon to all of you.
-We hope you're getting out of this Feast the things that God wants you to, as well as fellowshipping with all the brethren.
+We hope you are getting out of this Feast the things that God wants you to, as well as fellowshipping with all the brethren.

-This crack commando unit was on the run from the United States military for a crime they didn't commit.
-And once they escaped from prison, they decided to go into the underground of Los Angeles and act as a unit of mercenaries for those who didn't have the money, or had exhausted all of their governmental or other options that they may have had—those who didn't have anyplace to turn.
+This crack commando unit was on the run from the United States military for a crime they did not commit.
+And once they escaped from prison, they decided to go into the underground of Los Angeles and act as a unit of mercenaries for those who did not have the money, or had exhausted all of their governmental or other options that they may have had—those who did not have anyplace to turn.
 This crack commando unit was available to them.

 Usually, it all built up to a climax at the end where they all had to band together, everybody pitched in.
 And because there was a crisis coming with the bad guys usually, they would have to build some kind of tank, or whatever out of this piece of junk that they found on the side of the road.
 Everything would get done at just the right time when the bad guys would be coming in with their whatever, and the A-Team would save the day!
 Do you remember that?
 It happened every week!